Genus one $H$-surfaces with $k$-ends in $\mathbb{H}^2\times\mathbb{R}$: Conjugate construction of -noids and -nodoids with genus one.

 \begin{proposition} The $(H,k)$-noids with genus one given by Theorem~\ref{th:k-noides} are embedded for $\frac{1}{2}\cos(\frac{\pi}{k})<H \leq \tfrac 12$.
 In particular, for $\frac{1}{4}<H\leq\frac{1}{2}$, all $(H,3)$-noids with genus one are embedded. \end{proposition} \begin{proof}

 Observe that the embeddedness of each $(H,k)$-noid with genus one can be guaranteed if the extended surface of $\Sigma_\varphi$ by the reflection about $h_2$ is embedded, or equivalently if the extension of the curve $v_2$ is embedded after the reflection.
-As $\Sigma_\varphi$ is a vertical graph, this is equivalent to the fact that $v_2$ intersects only once the geodesic~$\gamma$.
+As $\Sigma_\varphi$ is a vertical graph, this is equivalent to the fact that $v_2$ intersects only once the geodesic~$\gamma$ ($v_2$ has not self-intersections after the reflection over $h_2$.)